thoughtsunificator/instagram-dm-unsender/README.md

 ** The UI will only appear once you select a message thread ** :

 ![UI Preview](preview.png)

-From here on out, three buttons will be made available :

-- Unsend all DMs - Start the unsending workflow
-- Batch size - Change the number of page to load between unsending
-- Load all DMs - Load all your thread messages

 The workflow works as follow:
 - Create a list of all messages by querying the DOM with an early messages detection strategy (we test the raw outputs of our ``find-messages-strategy`` against parts of the workflow).